soham-c04/PDS-Capstone-Project/README.md

 URL - https://youtu.be/CHFyEnlMnxg

 The video description contains links for installing the graphics.h library, which is also present in the repository.
-Also, the version of devC++ used here is provided as a setup file.
+Also, the filename of the version of devC++ used here is " Dev-Cpp 5.11 TDM-GCC 4.9.2 Setup ".
+This is the name of setup file whose size is 48Mb can't be uploaded.

 It contains mainly 3 games
 - Soccer Stars (Soccer_Stars_explained [.exe/.cpp] )